- Town Government

 Downtown Historic Preservation Grant

-The purpose of the new Downtown Historic Preservation Grant program is to provide monetary assistance for exterior rehabilitation and restoration of historic properties within the Downtown Overlay District.
-The intent is to preserve the historic fabric of Downtown buildings and seek to better ensure their long-term viability, regardless of their historic landmark status.
+The Downtown Historic Preservation Grant provides financial incentives for the preservation and adaptive reuse of historic properties within the Downtown Overlay District including exterior rehabilitation and restoration of historic properties.
+This grant directly supports the Town's commitment to preserving historic Downtown buildings and helps to ensure their long-term viability, regardless of their historic landmark status.

 Grant program key points: